daayaorg/DaayaWebsite/content/getInvolved.md

 <br>

-# Download parent consent form
+# Download parent consent form for youth volunteers
 Minors are welcome to help with local projects by downloading the [Parent Consent Form](/Parent-Consent-Form-Daaya.pdf).
 Please fill it and have it signed by your parent/guardian and send it to [sangya@daaya.org](mailto:sangya@daaya.org)